shopwareLabs/sw-cli-tools/README.md

 ## New plugins

-Plugins are created in the "/home/USER/.config/sw-cli-tools/plugins" folder and consist of the plugin folder (with the plugin's name) and a Bootstrap.php inside the plugin folder.
+Plugins are created in the "/home/USER/.config/sw-cli-tools/plugins" folder and consist of a vendor folder, the plugin folder (with the plugin's name) and a Bootstrap.php inside the plugin folder.
 Additionally you can provide an own config.yaml inside the plugin folder which will extend the default config.yaml.

+The namespace of your plugin bootstrap should be VENDOR_FOLDER\PLUGIN_FOLDER\Bootstrap.

 ### Bootstrap
 The bootstrap is the main entry point of your plugin.
 If it implements ContainerAwarePlugin, it will get the container builder